-Prerequisite: Teacher placement and a B (83%) or higher in previous Social Studies course.
+Prerequisite: Teacher placement.
 Concurrent enrollment in Honors English or above is highly recommended.
 The Ancient Civilizations Honors course consists of the following strands: World History, Geography, and Humanities.
 This course is an in-depth study of civilizations and societies from different regions of the world.
 Students will be introduced to historical periods from the Neolithic Revolution to the 16th century.
 Students will have an opportunity to interpret representations of historical events and concepts using tables, charts, and graphs.
 This course will offer learning opportunities for students to develop critical skills of analysis, synthesis, and evaluation through evaluating primary and secondary sources, by free-response and document-based writing and contrasting opposing viewpoints.
 Students will develop and demonstrate their skills through various in-class projects.
 Students will compare Biblical history through the Old Testament and the Book of Acts as it is interwoven with World History.